Skip to content

 Japanese bioethical principles

-- Respect relational diversity
+1. Respect relational diversity

-Be aware and respectful of the notion that individuals are formed in continuous and diverse relations to their families, friends, communities, various experts and stakeholders, others species, architects, ecosystems, and the past and future generations. - Care for others
+Be aware and respectful of the notion that individuals are formed in continuous and diverse relations to their families, friends, communities, various experts and stakeholders, others species, architects, ecosystems, and the past and future generations.

-Take individual and respectful decisions by weighing one’s own benefits against those of others, whilst taking care of others such as the marginalised contemporary and future generations. - Accept vulnerability of life, relation, and recognition
+Take individual and respectful decisions by weighing one’s own benefits against those of others, whilst taking care of others such as the marginalised contemporary and future generations.

-Accept all supposed lives; the relation between self and others; and the recognition of self, others, life, and future as uncertain, ambiguous, unstable, and limited; and examine their adaptive management while anticipating the future. - Assure publicness of the process
+Accept all supposed lives; the relation between self and others; and the recognition of self, others, life, and future as uncertain, ambiguous, unstable, and limited; and examine their adaptive management while anticipating the future.

 Establish institutions in which wider public, who remain at arm’s length from any stake and expertise, can continuously monitor and advise the process of societal decision-making and policymaking on bioethics.